realworldocaml/book/en/02-guided-tour.md

 type `string`, it's guaranteed to actually get a well-defined value of type `string` when it is invoked.
-This is different from most other languages, including Java and C#, where objects are by default nullable, and as a result, the type system does little to defend you from null pointer exceptions at runtime.
+This is different from most other languages, including Java and C#, where objects are by default nullable.
+As a result, the type system of those languages does little to defend you from null-pointer exceptions at runtime.

 Given that in OCaml ordinary values are not nullable, you need some other way of representing values that might not be there, and the